Bridger Bowl Overview

 This is what makes Bridger Bowl something of a unicorn - a fully independent ski hill, actually a non-profit ski hill, that offers big terrain and expert-level runs while keeping lift tickets affordable enough not to price out the locals.
 Bridger is the shining example of what’s still good about skiing.

-Skiing at Bridger Bowl
+The Skiing in Bridger Bowl

 Nostalgia for a simpler time aside, Bridger strikes a delicate balance between the luxury of big mountain resorts and the fun-loving vibe of community ski hills.
 The lifts are new-ish, but there’s just one high-speed quad and it’s certainly not the covered and heated variety you’d find at nearby Big Sky.
 However, it’s an absolute powerhouse of a ski hill.
 With 75 trails spread across 2000+ acres, there’s little chance of finding yourself bored on even a weeklong trip.
 That’s to say nothing of the 2600’ of vertical drop, making it one of the tallest skiable mountains in Montana and in the top 10% of ski hills nationwide.